-Giving information and explanations that are sought in the course of audit work
+Giving information and explanations that are sought in the course of audit work - promptly when requested.

 Providing access at all reasonable times to premises, personnel, documents and assets that the auditors consider necessary for the purposes of their work.

 Early notification of plans for change, including new operational systems and processes